zigster64/datastar.http.zig/bench/README.md

 Note the Zig 0.16 Numbers are from the https://github.com/zigster64/datastar.zig SDK repo, which uses a much simpler HTTP server based on the current stdlib, and Io.Threaded implementation.

-Would expect the Io.Evented stdlib server to eventually be a bit better than this.
+Would expect the Io.Evented stdlib server to eventually be a bit better than this, when blasting 100k out over the wire per request using kqueue instead of blocking writes.
+Maybe, see what happens when its done.

 | Language | Test Case | Requests/sec | Latency (Avg) | Transfer/sec | Binary/RAM Size |
 | :--- | :--- | :--- | :--- | :--- | :--- |